-Interpreting in Virtual Reality (IVY)
+Interpreting in Virtual Reality (IVY) - (2011 - 2013, EU LLP)

 Project IVY was a European funded project with 6 partners (EU Lifelong Learning Progamme - Project 511862-2010-LLP-UK-KA-KA3MP).
 The aim was to develop a virtual collaborative training environment for interpreters and explore the usage of Virtual Reality in interpreting scenarios.
-The IVY Virtual Environment encompases a number of predefined interpreting scenes, where the participants/users can perform various interpreting tasks for educational and training purposes, as well as challenging simulation scenarios.
+The IVY Virtual Environment encompasses a number of predefined interpreting scenes, where the participants/users can perform various interpreting tasks for educational and training purposes, as well as challenging simulation scenarios.

 The IVY Virtual Environment offers a powerful tool for Interpreters by allowing scenario and dialogue customization, enhancement of sense of presence through the immersion in a virtual world an ultimately, a platform to examine the merits of Virtual Environments usage compared to other methods such as traditional face to face interviews, or video conferencing interviews.